jhallen/joes-sandbox/pcb/dash/readme.md

 commands.
 Note however that if you hit Esc, you enter "alphanumeric" mode.
 Hit Esc again to return to graphic editing mode.

-Anyway from graphic editing mode you may type in a command.
+From graphic editing mode you may type in a command.
 When you press Enter, the command may prompt you for futher missing information.
 Once all information is provided and you hit Enter, the command executes.

 Interestingly, the command line doesn't clear after you hit Enter- instead